Wa`alaykum as-salam wa rahmatullahi wa barakatuh.

 There are some other hadiths on Rajab that delve on the reward for praying or for asking forgiveness at particular times.
 In fact, all these hadiths are mere exaggerations and lies.

 Among the indications of the falseness of such hadiths are the exaggerations they contain.

 In this regard, scholars state that the promise of great rewards for insignificant deeds or the threat of painful punishment for committing a minor sin indicate that such a saying is a fabricated hadith.

 An example for this is the false hadith attributed to the Prophet as saying, “A morsel in the stomach of a hungry person is better than building a thousand mosques.”
 The falsity of this hadith is quite clear, as it is not logical that the reward of a morsel is greater than that of building a thousand mosques.

-Imam Muslim reported in the introduction of his book Sahih Muslim that the Prophet (peace and blessings be upon him) said, “Whoever narrates a hadith knowing it is false, is one of the liars.”
+Imam Muslim reported in the introduction of his book Sahih Muslim that Prophet Muhammad said, “Whoever narrates a hadith knowing it is false, is one of the liars.”

 There are many other books that preachers should be familiar with in order to narrate hadiths that are reliable.
 Fabricated and weak hadiths are among the most dangerous burdens in our Islamic culture, especially when they are so common among people in sermons and books.

 We have a duty of purifying our Islamic culture from such hadiths.
 To achieve this aim, we should make use of the efforts of previous scholars who have managed to distinguish between authentic and fabricated hadiths and narrations.